dart-lang/language/working/declaring-constructors/feature-specification.md

     declaring?
 Probably the one with the most initializing formals, but what do you do in case there's a tie?

+### Lint for `final` parameters

+This proposal retcons the `final` modifier on parameters to mean something specific in a declaring constructor.
+Outside of a declaring constructor the modifier is allowed but has a different effect: it simply makes the parameter itself non-assignable.

+If declaring constructors become popular, then users will likely start to see `final` before a parameter and read it as a field parameter.
+They will then be confused if the parameter isn't actually in a declaring constructor and isn't a field parameter.

+Given that non-assignable parameters aren't actually that *useful*, it may be worth discouraging users from marking a parameter with `final` unless it is a field parameter.
+This seems like a good candidate for a lint.

 ## Changelog

+### 0.2

+-   Apply review feedback from Lasse.
+-   Add section for inferring public parameter names from private ones.
+-   Update `simpleFormalParameter` grammar to allow `var` followed by a type.
+-   Add lint for using `final` on parameters.
+-   Specify the semantics not in terms of field parameters.

 ### 0.1